sizur/pyata/README.md

   - Does it provide hooks for tracking progress?
 - [*soon*] `Sympy` integration for expressive constraints, and constraints simplification during propagation

+## Planned Integrations

+- Z3 SMT solver to speed up many aspects of constraint propagation and search optimization.
+It's incremental mode fits Pyata almost as naturally as Sympy does
+- TensorFlow and/or PyTorch for ML-based search guidance

+## Potential Integrations

+- Pyomo for optimization
+- SVXPY for convex optimization
+- one of topological optimization libraries for experimential search guidance
+- PuLP for linear programming, maybe?
+- Gurobi for mixed integer programming, maybe?

 ## Possible Applications

 ### Immediate (more or less)

-- DCG specification for context-aware language grammar, providing at the same time parsing, generation, hole-filling, and with a bit more effort translation
+- DCG specification for context-aware language grammar, providing at the same time parsing, generation, hole-filling, and with a bit more effort, translation
-- Relational interpreters for existing programming languages, providing cutting-edge type inference, checking, and proving; implementation inference, automatic edge-case detection, and more
+- Prototyping solvers for any specific problem domain that doesn't have a dedicated solver readily available
 - prototyping new type systems, and programming languages
 - [Experimential mathematics](https://en.wikipedia.org/wiki/Experimental_mathematics)

+### Non-immediate

+- Relational interpreters for existing programming languages, providing cutting-edge type inference, checking, and proving; implementation inference, automatic edge-case detection, test-case generation with edge-case coverage verification, general verification that is certifiable (in a sense of "here are the steps that [dis]prove it")

 ### Longer-term